FatihSahin/test-flask/README.md

 Lastly, TestFlask.Assistant.Mvc project (nuget package) is an ASP.NET MVC extension to ease integrating your ASP.NET MVC client to send proper headers to your TestFlask ready backend service.

 TestFlask still needs a lot of development and hopefully it will go on.
-It is close to v1 release now.
-I did not upload v1.0.0 packages to nuget.org yet, but as soon as I feel it is ready for v1, I will.
+I did upload v1.0.0 packages to [nuget.org | TestFlask](https://www.nuget.org/packages?q=TestFlask).

 Please feel free to contribute with PRs.
+Thanks!